ddmitov/perl-executing-browser/README.md

 ```

 ## Linux Superuser Perl Scripts
 Linux superuser Perl scripts can be started using the special pseudo-user ``root``.
 So if PEB finds an URL like: ``http://root@local-pseudodomain/perl/root-open-directory.pl``, it will ask the user for the root password and then call ``sudo``, which will start the script.
 Root password is saved for 5 minutes inside the memory of the running PEB and is deleted afterwards.
-Output from superuser scripts is displayed inside PEB like the output from any other noninteractive Perl script.
+Output from superuser scripts is displayed inside PEB like the output from any other non-interactive Perl script.
 User data from HTML forms is supplied to superuser Perl scripts as the first command line argument without ``STDIN`` input or ``QUERY_STRING`` environment variable like in the user-level Perl scripts.

 ## Settings
 **Settings based on the existence of certain files and folders:**